arvindarvee/web-dev-study-guide/README.md

-Epicodus Study Guide
+Web Development Study Guide
 ====================
-#### All the courses I plan to take offered at the companion site, [learnhowtoprogram.com](https://www.learnhowtoprogram.com/courses) in a convenient checklist.
+#### All the courses I plan to take are provided for free on Epicodus' companion website [learnhowtoprogram.com](https://www.learnhowtoprogram.com/courses).
+They are ordered and included in a convenient checklist.

 *****

 ## Courses

-### Intro to Programming
+### Intro to Programming(Epicodus)

 #### (Pre-Work) Getting Started at Epicodus
 - [ ] [Weekend Learn How to Program](https://www.learnhowtoprogram.com/intro-to-programming/getting-started-at-epicodus-64627971-b5be-49e7-a8d7-7ca55d0c9e88/learn-how-to-program)